In this guide we’ll take a look at the best electric screwdrivers for the UK market.

 And if you envisage you’ll be faced with those tasks that require access to awkward gaps and corners then there is the Bosch IXO Cordless Screwdriver Set.
-In this package the IXO comes with a removable head and both an offset adaptor and right angle adaptor, so you’ll literally have all your angles covered!
+In this package the IXO comes with a removable head and both an offset adaptor and right-angle adaptor, so you’ll literally have all your angles covered!

-The battery screwdriver also features a handy micro USB charging system that plugs into the base of the handle and is neat and easy to tuck away when not in use.
+The battery screwdriver also features a handy micro-USB charging system that plugs into the base of the handle and is neat and easy to tuck away when not in use.
 The set comes with 10 quality screwdriver bits and a stylish metal storage case that is also of excellent quality to keep everything tidy.

-This screwdriver is more versatile than its competitors.
+This rechargeable screwdriver is more versatile than its competitors.
 With 6 torque settings (5 forward and 1 reverse) and an adjustable rotation speed depending on how tightly you squeeze the trigger, you can exert a greater level of control over your job, and avoid over-tightening or damaging screw heads.

-This Makita Cordless Electric Screwdriver has a slightly different profile to the products previously discussed, with a long but comfortable soft grip handle.
+This Makita Electric Screwdriver has a slightly different profile to the products previously discussed, with a long but comfortable soft grip handle.
 The handle can be pivoted from pistol grip to inline allowing easier access when working in confined spaces.
 The LED job light is helpful in this scenario too.

-This screwdriver is a neat piece of kit though, well-built and powerful yet compact and light to use.
+This cordless screwdriver is a neat piece of kit though, well-built and powerful yet compact and light to use.
 It is powered by a 3.6 Volt 1.5 Ah Lithium-Ion battery that can hold its charge for surprising long periods (depending on work load of course) and charges in around 3 hours.
 Also a battery protection circuit protects against over-discharging and over-heating.

 The powerful motor can deliver a torque of 4 Nm and generate up to 220 RPM.
 It is therefore more than capable of providing all your screwdriving needs in the home and garden.
 The kit includes a micro USB type AC adaptor and a massive 81-piece high quality bit set in a sturdy storage case.